EmployeeIssues.comU.S. Employee Rights in Plain English

 Related

-You are Here: Home > Hiring > Probationary Period after Hiring
+You are Here: Home > Hiring > Probationary Period

 Probationary Period

 A probationary period allows an employer to evaluate a new employee after hiring him or her, essentially without legal, moral or ethical commitment.
-Other common terms for it include:

-Subsequently, private-sector employers may follow the lead of the nation's largest employer, by requiring their new-hires to work probationary periods too.
+Private-sector employers may follow the lead of the nation's largest employer, by requiring their new-hires to work probationary periods too.
 The typical employee probationary period in the private sector ranges from one to six months.

 As indicated, a probationary period allows an employer to evaluate a new employee.
-However, the underlying agenda is to have the right to fire the new employee without good cause, under the Doctrine of Employment at Will.
+However, the underlying agenda is to have the right to fire the new employee without good cause under the Doctrine of Employment at Will.

-In other words, often, a new employee must waive some of his or her employee rights during his or her probationary period.
+In other words, often, a new-hire must waive some of his or her employee rights during his or her employment probationary period.
 For example, besides the fact that an employer likely may justifiably fire a probationary new-hire for any reason, no reason or even an unfair reason under the Doctrine, the employer likely may justifiably deprive the new-hire of benefits too, such as health insurance and sick pay.

 An employer may not, however, deprive a probationary employee of benefits required by law.
 For that matter, an employer does not have the right to break any law, just because an employee is working a probationary period; for example, an employer or its representatives are not entitled to harass a probationary employee—at least not in an illegal, discriminatory way.

-Once a new-hire successfully completes his or her probationary period, then the employee is entitled to the same rights and benefits that the employer grants to other employees of the same classification.
+Once a new-hire successfully completes his or her employee probationary period, then the employee is entitled to the same rights and benefits that the employer grants to other employees of the same classification.

-Should an employer renege on a promise to grant rights and benefits to a new-hire as reward for successfully completing a probationary period, then the employer might be liable.
+Should an employer renege on a promise to grant rights and benefits to a new-hire as a reward for successfully completing a probationary period, then the employer might be liable.
 Such a promise may be explicit or implied; for example, many states consider policy manuals to be enforceable, implied contracts between employers and employees.

-Find a Lawyer Now
+Ask a Lawyer Online Now

-Subscribe to Employee Rights Blog RSS FeedSubscribe Bookmark or Share this Page
+Subscribe to Employee Rights Blog RSS FeedSubscribe

 Search Tips

-Do not copy content from this or any page.
+Do not reproduce content from this or any page.
 Plagiarism will be detected by Copyscape.
 See copyright notice below.